luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 BORIS Cover using PutLink to find a location and update it.
 For example, search the Atomspace, and put all dogs heavier than 10kg is the "Big Dogs" set.

-BORIS VariableList, Typed Variables (CAN I DEFINE MY OWN TYPES???)
+BORIS (CAN I DEFINE MY OWN TYPES, from an atom-uniqueness standpoint???)
-BORIS Next Chapter, program segmentation, DefineLinks, Tail Recursion, etc. look at the recursive-loop.scm example.
+BORIS Next Chapter
 We'll also talk about the FFI, like using ExecutionOutput and GroundedSchema, or GroundedPredicate, look at "execute.scm"